 Why Is This Plan Anti-Inflammatory?
 Shouldn’t I Avoid More Foods?

 Anti-inflammatory is a strong buzzword, but it’s thrown around a lot with minimal research backing.
 Diets such as AIP, Paleo, Vegan, and even the Mediterranean Diet omit large food groups such as grains, beans, dairy, meat, and more in the name of fighting inflammation.
 In reality, even though these diets may be appropriate and even helpful to some people, the majority of people will lower their inflammation levels simply increasing their consumption of plant foods overall while simultaneously removing research-backed inflammatory foods from their diets such as refined sugars and flours, unhealthy oils, additives, preservatives, and other irritants.
-Therefore, this plan does remove whole food groups but instead is an all-inclusive meal plan.
+Therefore, the original plan does not remove whole food groups but instead is an all-inclusive meal plan.
+I recently created the dairy-free version upon popular request because so many people have issues with dairy outside of inflammation, such as lactose intolerance (which means they lack the enzyme required to digest milk sugar.)
+Dairy can also be inflammatory to certain conditions for certain people, it’s one of the few things I recommend pulling out of your diet without testing.

 If you think you might have food sensitivities contributing to your inflammation levels, I suggest considering food sensitivity testing.
 Otherwise, I don’t recommend removing whole food groups from your diet.